simutisernestas/pixwake/README.md

     -   `base.py`: The abstract base class for all wake models.
     -   `noj.py`: The implementation of the NOJ model.
     -   `rans.py`: The implementation of the RANS surrogate model.
--   `test/`: Contains the unit tests for the library.
+-   `test/`: Contains the unit/integration tests for the library.

 ## Contributing